Researcher Profiles

 PROJECT SUMMARY

+As we age, our blood cells develop mutations.
+Most mutations are harmless.
+But sometimes, a mutation gives one blood cell an advantage over others.
+The mutant cell then expand causing “clonal hematopoiesis.”
 More than 10% of individuals over 70 have clonal hematopoiesis.
 A small number of these people develop blood cancer.
 We do not have treatments to stop people with clonal hematopoiesis from developing blood cancer.

 One clue to stopping blood cancer, comes from people who are born with a mutation in the RUNX1 gene.
 These patients get clonal hematopoiesis at an early age.
 They also develop blood cancer at a much higher rate than others.
 Mice with the RUNX1 mutation have increased inflammation.
 Blocking inflammation in mice slows clonal expansion and prevents blood cancer.
-But this theory has not been tested in humans.
+However, this theory has not been tested in humans.